For the First Time in Decades, Rare Birds Nest on Restored Chilean Island

 Launched by Island Conservation in August 2020 and funded by the National Fish and Wildlife Foundation and the Packard Foundation, the restoration project successfully eradicated invasive predators from Pajaros Uno Island.

 By December 2022, the island was declared predator-free, paving the way for native species to return.
-In November 2023, Island Conservation employed a social attraction program using audio recordings of bird calls to entice the yuncos back.
+In November 2023, Island Conservation employed a social attraction program using audio recordings of calls to entice the yuncos back.
 This method had previously proven successful on the nearby island of Chañaral.

 Before the restoration, invasive rats posed a severe threat to the seabird population by preying on eggs and chicks, disrupting the nutrient cycle essential for the ecosystem.
 Coral Wolf, Conservation Science Program Manager at Island Conservation, emphasized the importance of seabirds in maintaining this cycle, explaining how their guano deposits sustain nearshore reefs.